digitalocean/container-blueprints/DOKS-hardening/kubescape.md

    kubescape scan framework nsa --exclude-namespaces kube-system,kube-public
    ```

-Kubescape can scan your Kubernetes cluster hosts (worker nodes) as well for OS vulnerabilities.
-To enable this feature you need to pass the `--enable-host-scan` flag to the kubescape CLI.
-When this flag is enabled, kubescape deploys `sensors` via a Kubernetes DaemonSet in your cluster to scan each host for known vulnerabilities.
-At the end when the scan process is completed, the sensors are removed from your cluster.
+Kubescape is able to scan your Kubernetes cluster hosts (or worker nodes) for OS vulnerabilities as well.
+To enable this feature, you need to pass the `--enable-host-scan` flag to the kubescape CLI.
+When this flag is enabled, kubescape deploys `sensors` in your cluster.
+Sensors are created using Kubernetes DaemonSets which deploy Pods on each node of your cluster to scan for known vulnerabilities.
+After the scan process is completed, the sensors are removed from your cluster (including the associated Kubernetes resources).

 Kubescape CLI provides help pages for all available options.
-Below command can be used to print the help page:
+Below command can be used to print the main help page:

 ```shell
 kubescape --help